Volunteer Testimonials

 Volunteer, Rye Country Day School

-I am now a student at Georgetown University, and I frequently find myself thinking about that first time I went down to Nicaragua to work on a house in Ticuantepe for a family led by an incredible woman named Fatima.
+I am now a student at Georgetown University, and I frequently find myself thinking about that first time I volunteered to work on a house in Ticuantepe, Nicaragua for a family led by an incredible woman named Fatima.
 On that trip I learned the difference between concrete and cement, I improved my Spanish skills, I laughed, I sweated, and most importantly, I learned about a very little part of Fatima’s life and her society.